 The quaint and historic town of Herrenberg, Germany came to mind for several reasons.

 Not only is it located in the gorgeous southwestern portion of Germany which includes scenic areas such as the Black Forest and an abundance of other nearby interesting and beautiful places, but it is the home of a long time dear friend of mine.

-We spent some nights in her Herrenberg - Gültstein condo when I first arrived, and in between the several trips that we took going out in various directions to see some of the fascinating places in her home country as well as our prearranged trip into Switzerland.
+We spent some nights in her Herrenberg - Gültstein condo when I first arrived.
+We also took several trips going out in various directions to see some of the fascinating places in her home country as well as our prearranged trip into Switzerland.